-There are regular ferry services operating between a Koh Samui and Koh Phangan’s Thong Sala Pier.
+Regular ferry services operate between Koh Samui and Koh Phangan’s Thong Sala Pier.
 The boats are large, comfortable and safe, though not very quick.
-The last sailings of the day are at 12:30 from Maenam Pier (a 20-minute voyage), 16:30 from Bangrak Pier (30 minutes) and 19:00 from Nathon Pier (30 minutes).
+The final departure times vary by piers – 12.30pm from Maenam Pier (20 minutes), 4.30pm from Bangrak Pier (30 minutes) and 7pm from Nathon Pier (30 minutes).

-The main disadvantage to this option is that it makes the wait between leaving the party and getting to a comfortable bed to sleep it off quite a long one.
-It also makes leaving early more difficult since you still have to wait for the morning ferry and you have nowhere comfortable to stay while you wait for the boat.
+The main disadvantage of this option is that the wait between leaving the party and getting back to Koh Samui is quite a long one.
+Leaving early is also more difficult as you must wait for the morning ferry – there are also limited places to stay near Thong Sala Pier.
 It is, however, a very safe and cheap choice.

 Speedboat to Koh Phangan

-Speedboats make the run between Fisherman’s Village in Bophut and Haad Rin (and back again) throughout the night of the Full Moon Party.
-The cost per person is much higher than for the ferry (usually around 900 baht, though you may be able to haggle a little), but the journey is quite quick, taking around 10-20 minutes, depending on the conditions.
+Speedboats make the run between Fisherman’s Village in Bophut and Haad Rin (and back again) throughout the night of Koh Phangan’s full moon parties.
+The cost per person is much higher than for the ferry (usually around 900 baht).
+The journey is quite fast, taking around 10 to 20 minutes, depending on weather conditions.

 While this option does give you the flexibility to arrive and leave as you please, most of the speedboat operators are unregulated.
 They have a reputation for overcrowding their boats and providing little or no safety equipment, making this a significantly riskier choice.